 Objective: To determine the frequency and factors associated with anemia among pregnant women attending a rural health facility in Balochistan.

-Methods: This descriptive cross sectional study was carried out at the Mufti Mehmood Memorial Hospital, Quetta, Balochistan over a period of one year.
+Methodology: This descriptive cross sectional study was carried out at the Mufti Mehmood Memorial Hospital, Quetta, Balochistan from July 2018 to July 2019.
 All pregnant women who attended the antenatal clinic during the study period were prospectively included.
-Exclusion criteria included patients who didn’t consent to participate and those with history of inherent bleeding disorders (i.e., thalassemia, sickle cell disease), and diseases of kidney and liver or other chronic illnesses.
+Exclusion criteria included patients who didn’t consent to participate and those with a history of inherent bleeding disorders (i.e., thalassemia, sickle cell disease), and diseases of kidney and liver or other chronic illnesses.
 The anemia was managed according to standard protocols.

-Conclusion: Significant proportion of the pregnant women had anemia.
+Conclusion: A significant proportion of the pregnant women had anemia.
 Multiparous women in their third trimester were the more frequently sufferers.
-The underlying risk factors associated with anemia included poverty related under consumption of iron supplements and iron-containing foods such as eggs, meat, vegetables, fruits, and fish.
+The underlying risk factors associated with anemia included poverty related underconsumption of iron supplements and iron-containing foods such as eggs, meat, vegetables, fruits, and fish.
 The public health issue can be addressed with dietary interventions for the poor population.

 Copyright (c) 2023 Journal of The Society of Obstetricians and Gynaecologists of Pakistan

 This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.